Altinn/altinn-studio-docs/content/community/devops/teams/platform/_index.en.md

 ---

 ## Responsibilities
-The Platform team is respobsible for most of the common services used in Altinn 3.
-This includes development of new features, fixing issues, maintaining infrastructure and securing availablility.
+The Platform team is responsible for most of the common services used in Altinn 3.
+This includes development of new features, fixing issues, maintaining infrastructure and securing availability.

 [Repository](https://github.com/Altinn/altinn-platform)